4neesh/DevBlog/src/posts/125_power.md

 These bid and offer prices can also be negative, where the participants are paid to reduce/increase against their original plans.
 Once the National Grid have accepted a price, they issue a Balancing Offer Acceptance (known as a BOA).
 </p>
 <p>
 There is a further mechanism beyond the BMU's to ensure the balancing mechanism works, and this is through net imbalance volumes.
 Once the BMU participants are selected, and the National Grid see a balance between supply and demand, there is still a dependency for all participants to contribute as expected.
-If there is a shortfall, for example a generator not contributing as expected, Elexon are responsible for meeting the shortfall.
+If there is a shortfall, for example a generator not contributing as expected, or a financial participant has agreed to buy and sell unequal amounts of electricity, Elexon are responsible for meeting the shortfall.
 Participants that fail to deliver are considered 'out of position' and must therefore pay Elexon what is known as a 'system price' or 'cash out' price for failing to meet what is due.
 The system price is considered a penalty as the price paid will be greater than the market rate for electricity, whether it is for a difference in supply or demand.
 </p>
 <p>
 When an imbalance occurs, Elexon will turn to a new participant for the generation of electricity, and these are generators who have excess demand available that they had not assigned to the grid.
 Generators will receive payment at the system price for the excess electricity that is required, thus possibly realising a greater profit for their electricity than they had at a market price.
 This unique situation has lead to the term 'NIV Chasing', where generators can deliberately over-generate on the possibility of receiving exposure to the system price.
 </p>
 <p>
-With the contribution from BMU's and generators who contribute to net imbalancing, the National Grid are able to manage the supply and demand of electricity across the grid at all times of the day to minimise the potential for unused electricity while ensuring the expected demand of electricity is met.
+With the facility from BMU's and generators who contribute to net imbalancing, the National Grid are able to manage the supply and demand of electricity across the grid at all times of the day to minimise the potential for unused electricity while ensuring the expected demand of electricity is met.
 </p>
 <br>
 <h4>Summary</h4>